I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 martial art.

-This is another great bojutusu video (although it's technically a part of
+This is another great bojutusu video (although it's technically a part

 #TheIsaoMachiiOfTheBo